tmhuysen/libwint/README.md

 [![Build Status](https://travis-ci.org/lelemmen/libint-wrapper.svg?branch=master)](https://travis-ci.org/lelemmen/libint-wrapper)

-A C++ library that stores LibInt2 calculated integrals in Eigen3 matrices
+A C++ library that stores LibInt2 calculated overlap, kinetic, nuclear and Coulomb repulsion integrals in Eigen3 matrices.
+For the Coulomb repulsion integrals, the corresponding matrix should be accessed using **chemist's notation**.

 ## dependencies